shenwei356/LexicMap/docs/content/usage/utils/seed-pos.md

   -h, --help                 help for seed-pos
   -d, --index string         ► Index directory created by "lexicmap index".
-      --max-open-files int   ► Maximum opened files, used for extracting sequences. (default 512) -D, --min-dist int         ► Only output records with seed distance >= this value. (default -1) -o, --out-file string      ► Out file, supports and recommends a ".gz" suffix ("-" for stdout).
+      --max-open-files int   ► Maximum opened files, used for extracting sequences. (default 512) -D, --min-dist int         ► Only output records with seed distance >= this value.
+  -o, --out-file string      ► Out file, supports and recommends a ".gz" suffix ("-" for stdout).
                              (default "-")
-  -O, --plot-dir string      ► Output directory for histograms of seed distances.
+  -O, --plot-dir string      ► Output directory for 1) histograms of seed distances, 2) histograms of
+                             numbers of seed in sliding windows.
       --plot-ext string      ► Histogram plot file extention. (default ".png") -t, --plot-title           ► Plot genome ID as the title.
   -n, --ref-name strings     ► Reference name(s).
+  -s, --slid-step int        ► The step size of sliding windows for counting the number of seeds
+                             (default 200)
+  -w, --slid-window int      ► The window size of sliding windows for counting the number of seeds
+                             (default 500)
   -v, --verbose              ► Show more columns including position of the previous seed and sequence
                              between the two seeds.
 Warning: it's slow to extract the sequences, recommend set -D 1000 or higher values to filter results